 Downtown is easily reachable from Victoria Airport by taxi or bus.
 Taking a taxi is the fastest way and around 30 minutes, while the bus is a longer journey.
 You need to take bus 88 to McTavish Transit Exchange, from where you can take bus 72 to downtown.

-Downtown is highly walkable, with most attractions, shops, restaurants, and amenities located within a relatively compact area.
+Downtown is highly walkable, with most attractions, shops, restaurants, located within a relatively compact area.
 You can easily explore the city on foot, making it convenient for pedestrians.

 The heart of downtown is the Inner Harbour, where you can find the Royal BC Museum, the iconic Fairmont Empress Hotel, and the BC Legislature.
 You can enjoy scenic views of the harbor, take a stroll along the waterfront, or even take a harbor ferry tour.